abbgrade/PsDac/docs/Get-DacDataType.md

 # Get-DacDataType

 ## SYNOPSIS
-Gets the data type of a column.
+Returns the data type of a column.

 ## SYNTAX